ByteNomad-spec/LM-Studio-Voice-Dialogue/README.md

   - **Chat Panel:** Displays the conversation history with color-coded labels for User, Assistant, and System messages.
   - **Control Panel:** Provides controls for recording audio, stopping or canceling recordings, updating the voice sample, halting speech synthesis, and accessing settings.
 - **Settings Window:**
-  - Allows customization of parameters such as text size, TTS model, Whisper model, summary interval, and color themes.
+  - Allows customization of parameters such as text size, TTS model, Whisper model, summary interval, assigning hot keys and color themes.
   - Changes are saved to a JSON file; some (e.g., font size) take effect immediately, while others require a restart.

 ### 🏗️ Long-Term Memory Logic
 - The entire process runs cyclically and covertly, without interrupting the dialogue.
 After a certain number of messages (defined by `summary_interval`, which can be configured in the settings — for example, for 8192 tokens, I recommend 7), the **generate_summary** function is invoked, passing instructions to the AI to create a brief, structured summary of all the key information using a template and a prioritized list.
-Initially, there may be some issues, you may need to provide some information about yourself and ask the AI to remember it for future summaries.
+Initially, there may be some issues.
 - Since the summary of key information is generated cyclically, all important data will always remain within the AI's context window, effectively functioning as long-term memory.
 - This mechanism helps the AI retain key information even with a limited context.